 The second option is much simpler.
 Whole house fans can be paired with one of our attic fans creating a power vented system.
 Power venting happens when an active force (attic fan) is actively exhausting the air in the attic through the attic vents, directly outside, instead of waiting for the whole house fan to pressurize the attic and the air to exhaust naturally.

 QuietCool attic fans do require a gable or dormer vent to be properly mounted.
 Once the attic fan is installed, a perfect tandem is formed with the whole house fan.
-Whole house fans are the bread and butter of QuietCool, but they can only run when the outside temperature is cooler than the air inside the home.
-Combined with an attic fan, the homeowner has 24/7 coverage, as the attic fan can help keep the attic cool even during the hottest summer days!
+Whole house fans are the bread and butter of QuietCool but they can only run when the outside temperature is cooler than the air inside the home.
+Combined with an attic fan, the homeowner has 24/7 coverage.
+This way, the attic fan can help keep the attic cool even during the hottest summer days!

 Do not let inadequate attic venting stop you from purchasing a QuietCool whole house fan for your home!
-Power venting & 24/7 coverage will help ensure your AC related costs are slashed, and your HVAC system lasts as long as possible!
+Power venting with 24/7 coverage will help ensure your A/C related costs are slashed and your HVAC system lasts as long as possible!